261361-Project-SE/ClinicHub/README.md

 ## Deployment

-The application can be deployed to Vercel or other platforms that support Next.js.
+The application can be deployed with docker that support Next.js.